ngokimdung0704/WebAdmin/README.md

 # WebAdmin
 _dotnet core version 3.1.2
--use SQLite instead of SQL becuase of failure setup
+-use SQLite instead of SQL